nextauthjs/next-auth/docs/docs/tutorials/securing-pages-and-api-routes.md

 export { default } from "next-auth/middleware"
 ```

-Otherwise, if you only want to protect a subset of pages, you could put it in a subdirectory as well, for example in `/pages/admin/_middleware.js` would protect all pages under `/admin`.

 For the time being, the `withAuth` middleware only supports `"jwt"` as [session strategy](https://next-auth.js.org/configuration/options#session).

 More details can be found [here](https://next-auth.js.org/configuration/nextjs#middleware).